RoDFOPAV49bGd/JJXZbdBayXaTn/role-prometheus/README.md

-This is an ansible role to install prometheus
+This is an ansible role for installing prometheus